 Let’s dig deeper; this time, let’s talk about mastery.

 There’s no 3D artist capable of perfectly creating designs for everything.
 For example, a designer might excel at interior designs but will suck when it comes to exteriors.
-Another creates high-quality exteriors but can’t come up with a good interior design.
+Another creates high-quality 3D exteriors but can’t come up with a good interior design.

 Specialists are categorized into two:

-- General profile – this type of specialists takes on any project as long as they’re paid for it.
+- General profile – this type of specialist takes on any project as long as they’re paid for it.
 If you take a look at their portfolio, you can find a variety of works including interior renders, product designs, outdoor renders, etc.